sparkflows/sparkflows-docs/docs/user-guide/reading-writing/read-structured.rst

 .. figure:: ../../_assets/user-guide/read-write/read-structured/urljson-printnode-output.png
    :alt: readwrite_userguide
-   :width: 90%
+   :width: 80%

 URL Text File Reader
 ----------------------------------------

 Below is a sample workflow which contains the ``URL Text File Reader`` processor in Fire Insights.
-It demonstrates usage of the ``URL Text File Reader`` node to read content of a Text file present at the provided URL.
+It demonstrates the usage of the ``URL Text File Reader`` node to read content of a Text file present at the provided URL.

 It does the following processing of data: